the-pod-shop/ilohelper/README.md

       [21, 47, 40, 30, 34, 28, 0, 0, 44, 25, 25, 30, 0, 0, 44, 36, 33, 24, 30, 34, 31, 30, 0, 40, 23, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 26, 26, 27, 28, 28, 27, 26, 23, 25, 27, 27]
     ```
     ---
-  - note that this script loggs you out of the session when the object gets destroyed.
-    - you can keep the object alive in a loop, so it doesnt take to long to repeat request